10 Tips On How To Deal With Teenage Attitude

 8. Use humor

 Things can heat up when you have a teenager with an attitude at home.
-But, anger will only cause more damage and create bitter feelings in your teen’s mind.
-Anger management is crucial in such scenarios.
+Anger will only cause more damage and create bitter feelings in your teen’s mind.
 So, restrain from getting angry unless it is the only option left.
+Also, help your child understand the importance of anger management in teens.

 Solution: